Clifty Falls State Park is located on the west side of Madison, Indiana. The park may be entered from the north or south.

 Artifacts from the Archaic and Woodland periods have been identified at the park.

 The Todd House, built in the 1830s by John Todd, was located near the southern entrance to Clifty Falls.
 It was part of the Underground Railroad.
 The house was torn down in 1909.
+There are no known vestiges.
+The land where the Clifty Inn now stands was once part of the Todd family holdings and, it is reported, the Todd family cemetery was at the top of the hill.

 Various memorials and plaques can be found in the park.
 While not usually the highlight of visits to the park, they are part of the history of the park and serve as reminders of the past and can help us look to the future.